A topic from the subject of Biochemistry in Chemistry.

 The data from protein function experiments can be analyzed using a variety of techniques.
 These include:

-• Bioinformatics: Techniques for analyzing biological data.
+• Bioinformatics: Techniques for analyzing biological data, such as sequence alignment, phylogenetic analysis, and protein structure prediction.

 Applications